drsm79/mimu/README.md

 mimu
 ====

-Overtone library of noises and sequencers
+Overtone library of noises, sequencers and midi/OSC controllers